 - 11.01 The Grand Nationals Championships format includes Prelims, Semi-Finals, and Finals rounds.
 The Grand Nationals competition format is designed to offer as many opportunities for performance and educational input as possible. - 11.02 Enrollment shall be determined on a first come, first served basis by postmark of a complete registration.
-There is no limit on enrollment by class.

-11.03 When you arrive at Band Check-In, you will draw a number from each of two BOA tumblers.
-Numbers will range from 1-110 (or the number of competing bands).
-For those who advance beyond Prelims, the first number will serve as the pre-draw for Finals.
+There is no limit on enrollment by class. - 11.03 When you arrive at Band Check-In, you will draw a number from each of two BOA tumblers.
+Numbers will range from 1-100 (or the number of competing bands).
+For those who advance beyond Prelims, the first number will serve as the pre-draw for Semi-Finals, and the second number will serve as the pre-draw for Finals.